If you’ve ever had to organize an event for your company, we don’t have to tell you it’s not easy.

 Tix: Probably best for in-person events, Tix is a ticket sales tool that also handles inventory and invoicing.

-Eventbee: With overall event tickets and individual sessions tickets all in one place, Eventbee is built for business events.
+Eventbee: With overall event tickets and individual session tickets all in one place, Eventbee is built for business events.
 Plus, flat-fee pricing keeps it simple for you.

 For Event Gamification